HL7/CDA-ccda/input/pagecontent/screeningandassessments.md

 #### Mental and Cognitive Health

 The [Cognitive Health Related Questionnaire Panel Codes](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.979/expansion) contains LOINC panel Codes that represent Mental or Cognitive health screening assessments, such as FACIT, PROMIS and MoCA.
-These **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) together with [Assessement Scale Supporting observations](StructureDefinition-AssessmentScaleSupportingObservation.html) to represent detailed patient questionnaires about asssessing mental or cognitive health.
+These **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) together with [Assessment Scale Supporting observations](StructureDefinition-AssessmentScaleSupportingObservation.html) to represent detailed patient questionnaires about asssessing mental or cognitive health.

-The [Cognitive Function Clinician Interpretation](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1015/expansion) **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) without the Assessment Scale Supporting Observation to represent simple question and answer assesement questions such as, "Cognitive Function Interpretation", that may have a text answer of clinician's assessement and "Memory/recall ability during assessment period" that may have answers such as the ability to recal the current season or the where the person is.
+The [Cognitive Function Clinician Interpretation](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1015/expansion) **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) without the Assessment Scale Supporting Observation to represent simple question and answer assesement questions such as, "Cognitive Function Interpretation", that may have a text answer of clinician's assessment and "Memory/recall ability during assessment period" that may have answers such as the ability to recal the current season or the where the person is.

-The [Mental Status Observation](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1240.1/expansion)value set **SHOULD** be used with [Mental Status Observation](StructureDefinition-MentalStatusObservation.html) to represent an observation about mental status that can come from a broad range of subjective and objective information such as Assessment and Screening tools.
+The [Mental Status Observation](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1240.1/expansion) value set **SHOULD** be used with [Mental Status Observation](StructureDefinition-MentalStatusObservation.html) to represent an observation about mental status that can come from a broad range of subjective and objective information such as Assessment and Screening tools.

 #### Functional Status

 The [Functional Status Related Questionnaire Panel Codes](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1586/expansion) contains LOINC panel Codes that represent functional status questionnaire LOINC panel codes
-These **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) together with [Assessement Scale Supporting observations](StructureDefinition-AssessmentScaleSupportingObservation.html) to represent detailed patient questionnaires about functional status.
+These **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) together with [Assessment Scale Supporting observations](StructureDefinition-AssessmentScaleSupportingObservation.html) to represent detailed patient questionnaires about functional status.

-The [Functional Status Observation](StructureDefinition-FunctionalStatusObservation.html)may be used to represent an observation about mental status that can come from a broad range of subjective and objective information such as what may be derived from Assessment and Screening tools.
+The [Functional Status Observation](StructureDefinition-FunctionalStatusObservation.html) may be used to represent an observation about mental status that can come from a broad range of subjective and objective information such as what may be derived from Assessment and Screening tools.

 #### Physical Activity

-The [Physical Activity Leve](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1068/expansion) **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) without the Assessment Scale Supporting Observation to represent simple question and answer assesement questions such as, "Kinds of physical activity you usually performed while on the job this last year" or "Days per week of moderate to vigorous physical activity".
+The [Physical Activity Level](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1222.1068/expansion) **SHOULD** be used with [Assessment Scale observation](StructureDefinition-AssessmentScaleObservation.html) without the Assessment Scale Supporting Observation to represent simple question and answer assesement questions such as, "Kinds of physical activity you usually performed while on the job this last year" or "Days per week of moderate to vigorous physical activity".

 {::options parse_block_html="false" /}